 3-dimensional imaging for construction projects is familiar, but we will see even more of it in 2024 and beyond.

-Digital twins, particularly those that allow designers, architects, and engineers to create digital copies of buildings before and during construction and help avoid all kinds of design flaws and conflicts before they ever happen, will be much more prominent during the design and construction process.
+Digital twins, particularly those that enable designers, architects, and engineers to create digital replicas of buildings before and during construction, will become increasingly prominent during the design and construction process.

-We’ll also see many more companies to their 3-dimensional construction design and planning processes, standardize systems, and incorporate this kind of tech as the norm rather than the exception.
+We’ll also see many more companies adopt their 3-dimensional construction design and planning processes, standardize systems, and incorporate this kind of tech as the norm rather than the exception.

 Internet of Things - IOT